Consumer Metrics Institute

 Most people are aware that their behavior in the internet is captured and used to provide targeted ads and suggest products that may interest them.
 We mine similar tracking databases to monitor anonymous macroeconomic tendencies within each of our defined sectors on a daily basis.
 Our analytical methodologies have been developed and refined over time, and they remain the proprietary core of our business.
 Unfortunately, we must keep the precise details of our sampling process confidential to protect both the integrity of our methodologies and the security of our data.

-Authentication and validation of our data collection process is an operational priority, and you may notice occasional multi-day delays in the publication of our indexes as we authenticate and/or aggregate samples for more statistically significant meta-analysis in cases where sample sizes are less robust.
-The end results are still day-by-day indexes, perhaps updated several times per week instead of every day.
+Authentication and validation of our data collection process is our highest operational priority, and you may notice occasional multi-day delays in the publication of our indexes as we verify and/or aggregate samples for more statistically significant meta-analysis -- especially in cases where the sample sizes are less robust.
+From time to time one or more of our data sources may experience a significant service interruption.
+Although for their purposes (providing targeted ads) the down time may not be critical, we still need to have every day's data captured and accounted for.
+As a consequence on such occasions we delay publication of the indexes until all of the data is complete and correct, with our end result still being day-by-day indexes -- updated during those incidents several times per week instead of every day.

 It is important to note both the immediacy of our results and their scope.
 We sample consumer activities across the entire U.S. economy, sampling activities in all 50 states.
 Our data is collected daily, and is generally available in the form of updated indices within several days of the sampling period.